jwfbean/cp-flink-workshop/README.md

 confluentinc/confluent-manager-for-apache-flink --set cmf.sql.examples-catalog.enabled=true --set cmf.production=false
 ```

 In a few minutes, Confluent Control Center should be happy with Flink.
-(TODO: confirm that you don't need to restart C3)

 ### Part 3: Create some Kafka topics